Nicholas Thompson (editor): Career

 In 2017, Thompson returned to Wired as its fifth editor-in-chief.
 Under his leadership, Wired launched a paywall, won the National Magazine Award for design and photography and was nominated for general excellence.
 Thompson took an evolved approach to the magazine's editorial mission, as Wired was once an optimistic advocate for the tech industry.

 As editor-in-chief, Thompson continued writing and reporting.
 In February 2018, he co-wrote Wireds cover story "Inside the Two Years that Shook Facebook—and the World," an 11,000-word investigation based on reporting with more than fifty current and former Facebook employees.
 He also wrote stories about Instagram's machine learning, the rising tensions between the US and China over artificial intelligence, how technology helped him run a faster marathon at age 43, and his personal relationship to running.
 In 2020, Thompson authored a viral story about an unidentified, deceased hiker known to others as "Mostly Harmless."
 Mostly Harmless was identified in January 2021, and Thompson penned a follow-up piece in the aftermath.

 Thompson became CEO of The Atlantic magazine in 2021.
 Under his leadership, the company grew at its fastest rate and has reached the highest number of subscribers in its 167-year history.
 In March, the company announced it was profitable.
-During Thompson’s time, the publication has won three National Magazine Awards for General Excellence, three Pulitzer Prizes, and been named Digiday's Publisher of the Year.
+During Thompson's time, the publication has won three National Magazine Awards for General Excellence, three Pulitzer Prizes, and been named Digiday's Publisher of the Year.

 In 2009, Thompson published his first book, The Hawk and the Dove: Paul Nitze, George Kennan, and the History of the Cold War, a historical book detailing the career and life of American diplomat George Kennan and of Thompson's maternal grandfather, arms negotiator Paul Nitze.

 In 2018, he was named one of LinkedIn's top voices alongside Richard Branson, Melinda Gates, and Justin Trudeau.

+In 2026, he was included in leaked lists of members in Peter Thiel's exclusive club, Dialog.
+He declined comment.